kimchoonghan/QA-LLM/README.md

 # Model Architecture
 Our model is built on llama3-8b, selected for its balance between high accuracy and run-time efficiency.
 This architecture allows the model to handle complex medical questions while maintaining efficient performance.

+#Meta Llama3 License
+Before starting QA_LLM, you are required to obtain a license from Meta for Llama3.
+You can apply for the license here: Llama3 License(https://www.llama.com/llama3/license/)

 # Training Data
 The model was trained using the following datasets: